maxov/website/_notes/math249/lec-1.md

 author: Max Ovsiankin
 ---

 > The following is my best attempt at capturing the lecture, it sort of breaks down with time.
-I would highly recommend reading Enumerative Combinatorics, Chapter 1 for a likely clearer explanation.
+I would highly recommend reading Enumerative Combinatorics, Chapter 1 by Stanley for a likely clearer explanation.

 - Vera Serganova is currently touring the world, so colleagues will lecture for her for a few lectures.
 Lecture today is given by Alexander Givental, Mariusz Wodzicki will give Friday lecture, someone Monday lecture,